Table of Contents

 When working with athletes, the surgeon and patient must weigh the benefits of returning to play with the risks associated with delaying treatment until the end of the season.

-The typical surgical time is 30–60 minutes and can be performed under sedation or simply wide awake under local anesthesia alone.
-Surgeon preference is to perform jersey finger repairs under local anesthesia for ease, safety, and cost effectiveness; but also to be able to assess the repair intra-operatively.
-Complications associated with jersey finger repair include adhesions, joint contracture, re-rupture, loss of fixation, infection, and quadriga, the inability to flex the adjacent digit to the repair due to increased tension over the repaired tension.8, 13 The risk of complications can be minimized with early diagnosis, prompt repair, and effective postoperative rehabilitation.
+The typical surgical time is 30–60 minutes, and the procedure can be performed under sedation or simply wide awake under local anesthesia alone.
+Surgeon preference is to perform jersey finger repairs under local anesthesia for ease, safety, and cost effectiveness, but also to be able to assess the repair intraoperatively.
+Complications associated with jersey finger repair include adhesions, joint contracture, re-rupture, loss of fixation, infection, and quadriga, the inability to flex the adjacent digit to the repair due to increased tension over the repaired tendon.8, 13 The risk of complications can be minimized with early diagnosis, prompt repair, and effective postoperative rehabilitation.

 No special equipment used.